 Lawyers due to make closing arguments in ‘Wagatha Christie’ libel battle

-Rebekah Vardy and Coleen Rooney’s High Court libel battle will draw to a close as lawyers for each of the women set out each of their cases.
+Rebekah Vardy and Coleen Rooney’s High Court libel battle will draw to an end as lawyers for each of the women mmake their closing arguments.

 In a viral social media post in October 2019, Mrs Rooney, 36, said she had carried out a “sting operation” and accused Mrs Vardy, 40, of leaking “false stories” about her private life to the press.